premasagar/tim/README.markdown

 different place.

 ## Feedback
-Do you have any issues, questions or suggestions?
-See [github.com/premasagar/tim/issues](http://github.com/premasagar/tim/issues), or contact me ([@premasagar](http://twitter.com/premasagar))
+Do you have any issues, questions or suggestions, or are you finding Tim useful in one of your projects?
+See [github.com/premasagar/tim/issues](http://github.com/premasagar/tim/issues), or get in touch ([@premasagar](http://twitter.com/premasagar))